 Truck Driver Maintenance Program

 Some trucking companies have a maintenance program.
 A trucking company or any company that uses vehicles to transport passengers or property along major highways should have a maintenance program in place.
-As explained, improper maintenance is often a major cause of accidents and both the driver and a trucking company has a duty to ensure the safety of their vehicles.
+As explained, improper maintenance is often a major cause of accidents and both the driver and a trucking company have a duty to ensure the safety of their vehicles.

 Owner-Operator Maintenance Issues

-If you’re on an interstate and you become involved in an auto accident, it can easily become a multiple vehicle car accident or pileup due to the sheer traffic in the area.
-This is unfortunate, and often occurs due to improperly maintained trucks owned by small businesses.
+If you’re on an interstate and you become involved in an auto accident, it can easily become a multiple vehicle car accident or pile up due to the sheer traffic in the area.
+This is unfortunate and often occurs due to improperly maintained trucks owned by small businesses.
 For example, improper truck maintenance is often found in owner-operator situations where one driver owns a single truck, like a cement truck or a dump truck.
 Because the owner-operator owns a small business and may not have the time or money to do proper maintenance and inspections, they may let their truck’s condition fall by the wayside as long as it is still able to get the job done.
 This is unacceptable regardless of a company’s size, and the vehicle owner will be liable for failing to properly maintain the vehicle if it later causes an accident.

-Truck Drivers are always required to keep their semi trucks, 18-wheelers, and tractor trailers in good working condition!
+Truck Drivers are always required to keep their semi-trucks, 18-wheelers, and tractor-trailers in good working condition!

 Trucking Companies Must Meet Federal Regulations

 Federal regulations mandate that trucking companies properly maintain commercial vehicles.
-Examples of some of the regulations affecting trucking companies and the maintenance of semi trucks, big rigs, or 18-wheelers are:
+Examples of some of the regulations affecting trucking companies and the maintenance of semi-trucks, big rigs, or 18-wheelers are: